liveahero-wiki/liveahero-wiki.github.io/_charas/akashi.md

 {% include sidekick-infobox.html stockId=10011 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="akashi"
-s_gachaResult = "I'm Akashi, a college baseball player.
-I don’t exactly look like a hero, but it’s a part-time job.
-Looking forward to working with you!" salesStart = "Well then, I'm going"
+h_gachaResult = "I'm Akashi, a college baseball player.<br>I don’t exactly look like a hero, but it’s a part-time job.<br>Looking forward to working with you!" s_gachaResult = "I'm Akashi.
+I'm a college student and I play baseball.<br>I can't disregard a childhood friend's request…<br>I'll do whatever I can.
+You can count on me."

+salesStart = "Well then, I'm going" salesEnd = "Easy-peasy!
+Here, a souvenir" battleStart = "Play ball!
+Let's shut them down!" action = "Let's go!" attack = "Deyaa!" skill = "Bring it on!" special = "Let's bring this to game set.
+Special Move!
+Hundred Violent Strikes!" smallDamage = "Gu!" bigDamage = "That's harsh..!" win = "Yosh!
+Perfect Victory.
+Well, Being a hero isn't so bad after all…Heheh" lose = "Damn it ......am I going to be forgotten too .....like they did..." assist = "Back up!" assisted = "Nice Assist!"
 APPRECIATION = "Hmm?
 You look pretty tired<br>let's go eat something then!<br>Eat and sleep, that's the best way to recover."
 DAILY = "Yo, I just got back from club activities but I will work hard today.<br>so,what is today's job?"
 HERO = "Zap the Justice is really amazing<br>That's what a real hero is…huh<br>I-It's not like I admire him!?"